The difference between awful and great content

 “Speakers who talk about what life has taught them never fail to keep the attention of their listeners.” ~ Dale Carnegie

-What’s the difference between good and awful content?
+What’s the difference between awful and great content?

 When first coming up with content for your video your primary thoughts should be: how can you make this personal?
 How can you show them this works?
 How can you demonstrate value?